rasika2012/openchoreo/docs/contributors/contributing.md

 make deploy IMG=<some-registry>/choreo:tag
 ```

+> [!Note]
-> **NOTE**: If you encounter RBAC errors, you may need to grant yourself cluster-admin
+> If you encounter RBAC errors, you may need to grant yourself cluster-admin
 privileges or be logged in as admin.

 **Create instances of your solution**